PrateekJanagouda/Frontend-AI-Tooling-Challenge/README.md

 - Display the generated tests in a formatted code block within the UI.
 - Provide a **copy-to-clipboard** option for convenience.

-### 4.
-Review & Refinement
-- Test the app using **different code snippets** and **various providers**.
-- Validate:
-  - Test accuracy
-  - Code formatting
-  - Framework compatibility
-- Refine prompts and UI for better reliability and clarity.

 ### 5. Final Deliverable
 - A **professional, modern web interface** that enables developers to paste code and instantly receive high-quality unit tests from their chosen LLM.